Moccazio/Know_Your_Options/README.md

 # Know_Your_Options

-study the basic conceots of trading options.
+Study the basic concepts of Options trading.

 ## Setup